brycewray/hugo-site/content/posts/2023/04/better-code-image-processing-hugo/index.md

 . . . but, **this** time, the CSS for its background is generated right where it should be: up in the HTML `head`, **not** down in the `body`.

 And that's *without* my having abused any square pegs, round holes, or even hammers.

+**Update from the future**: I later went back to using Cloudinary to handle nearly all of the site's images.
+(The exceptions are in a few posts, like this one, which cover Hugo-only image processing.)
+{.box}